-Intune can be used to protect the corporate data using Mobile Application Management policies and conditional access.
-When you deploy MAM enabled applications with MAM policies to mobile devices then you can restrict the transfer of data between managed applications and native mobile applications.
+Intune can be used to protect corporate data using Mobile Application Management policies and conditional access.
+When you deploy MAM-enabled applications with MAM policies to mobile devices, then you can restrict the transfer of data between managed applications and native mobile applications.

 Deploy the software or application to Intune group.
 Select the groups to which you want to deploy this software.
 We can deploy applications to USER or DEVICE group.
-If you select DEVICE group for the application deployment then the only option you get is to select deployment type “Required Install” (force install).
+If you select the DEVICE group for the application deployment, then the only option you get is to select deployment type “Required Install” (force install).
 For USER group, you can select any of the deployment types (available install or required install).
-More details about deployment types in the following section.
+More details about deployment types are in the following section.

 How to identify whether an application supports MAM policies in Intune?
-When you click on application at the bottom section of Intune console, it gives details about the application properties.
+When you click on the application at the bottom section of Intune console, it gives details about the application properties.
 Look at the property called “Support App Policy” and if it’s set to “Yes” then that means the application supports MAM policy.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…